gdbroman/broman.blog/posts/urbit.md

 So probably a dramatic event, like a massive password breach, making the old web unusable, will have to happen for the majority to consider moving over.
 For now, though, it’s mostly fringe nerds.
 It just makes it a more fun experience IMO.

-An ending note.
-According to Heidegger, we have since the start of philosophy been concerned with simple matters.
+An ending note: According to Heidegger, we have since the start of philosophy been concerned with simple matters.
 Each epoch allowing for a capped radicality in worldview.
 And he suggested that only now are we entering the epoch of a *whole* world view, along with the rising threat of a complete instrumentalization of our world via tech; risking becoming more things than persons.
 Maybe it's time to choose a ship wisely.